|

 Finely-crafted blades that snap in human flesh, tiny crossbows

+firing poison darts...
 He shook his head.
-These
+These animals

-animals were not men, not elves, not orcs.
+were not men, not elves, not orcs.

 A new enemy, then, said Rumil.
 But from where?

-What do we do next? asked Orophin.
+And what do we do about them? asked Orophin.

 Haldir sighed.
 Taking the bodies back to Eryn Carantaur had been